Ziamor/Incadium/README.md

 # Incadium
 Incadium is a roguelike game I am working on for both desktop and Android.
-I'm primarily  using this as a learning experience  with using an Entry Component System Architecture.
+I'm primarily using this as a learning experience for an Entity Component System Architecture.

 ![Image of game](https://i.imgur.com/lzc4k7l.png)